SergeNIANGORAN/CSMSN/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CSMSN is to …
+The goal of CSMSN is to provide tools for the implementation of the differentes methods of centralized statistical monitoring for a continuous variable.
+This consists of comparisons of the variable distribution between one center to the distribution of the others centers in order to detect center with atypical pattern.

 ## Overview